Turning an Incredible Executive Career Into the Independent Career You Want: Optimizing Your Resume, CV, and Bio

 Simply put, your resume should highlight only the most important information in a concise format; while your CV will likely be more exhaustive and include every single job, project, and role, in addition to your educational history, certifications and skillsets.
 The CV is often used as a source for various components of your resume depending on who you are sending it to and the opportunity at hand.

 Another difference is how these tools are used.
-Your CV is useful for Cerius to help match you to interim opportunities as they arise.
+Your CV is useful for Cerius to help match you to independent opportunities as they arise.
 Your resume, on the other hand, will be used by prospective companies to see your value proposition and determine if you’re the right fit.

 Different resume formats do different things.
 Choosing the right format all depends on what you want to accomplish.

-Remember: As an interim executive, your resume needs to “sell” what skills you bring and what business challenges you can solve.
+Remember: As an independent executive, your resume needs to “sell” what skills you bring and what business challenges you can solve.
 Listing your work on multiple projects for 20 clients can be overwhelming (and difficult to fit on two pages).
 Instead of listing your entire career progression, you should narrow it down to your core expertise, and demonstrate your success through client testimonials, case studies, metrics, and business impact.

 Option 1: Bio or Board format